klauer/epics-sumo-mirror/doc/introduction.rst

 Introduction
 ============

 The following text provides a short introduction of the tool.

-You may also want to look at :doc:`Using sumo in your application <app-usage>` to get a first impression.
+If you want to get an impression how you use sumo in an application look at :doc:`Using sumo in your application <app-usage>`.

+If you want to get an impression how to change and develop a device support with sumo look at :doc:`Develop support modules with sumo <dev-usage>`.

 The problem
 -----------